Multi-Node Inference

 kubectl delete modelserving llama-multinode

-helm uninstall matrixinfe -n kthena-system
+helm uninstall kthena -n kthena-system

 helm uninstall volcano -n volcano-system